nexpy/nxrefine/docs/source/experiment.rst

     NeXus files (described below).
 The files don't have to be stored in this sub-directory, but if they are in another location, it is recommended to copy them here for completeness.
-If the calibrations have been performed by external processes, the PONI parameters can be imported directly.
+If the calibrations have been performed by another package, the PONI parameters can be imported directly from a PONI file.

 **configurations**
     The ``configurations`` sub-directory contains NeXus files that act